zobaed11/starter-hugo-academic-test/content/publication/divergence/index.md

 ---
-title: "SAED: Edge-Based Intelligence for Privacy-Preserving Enterprise Search on the Cloud"
+title: "Divergence based non-negative matrix factorization for top-N recommendations"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Md.
+Enamul Haque
 - admin
-- Mohsen Amini Salehi
+- Mehmet Engin Tozal
-- Rajkumar Buyaa
+- Vijay Raghavan

 # Author notes (optional)
 # author_notes: